 This course is the logical continuation of Surgical Procedures II and will focus on the otorhinolaryngologic surgery, oral and maxillofacial surgery, plastic and reconstructive surgery, and neurosurgery procedures.
-The student will learn the names and uses of instruments, supplies and drugs of each specialty; describe the pathology and related terminology of each system or organ that prompts surgical intervention, discuss preoperative diagnostic procedures related surgical procedures.
+The student will learn the names and uses of instruments, supplies and drugs of each specialty; describe the pathology and related terminology of each system or organ that prompts surgical intervention, discuss diagnostic preoperative procedures related surgical procedures.
 Upon successful course completion, students will be able to apply their perioperative knowledge in a lab setting for ENT, oral and maxillofacial surgery, plastic and reconstructive surgery, and neurosurgery procedures.
-Prerequisite: SUR 121
+Prerequisite: SUR 121 intervention, discuss preoperative diagnostic procedures related surgical procedures.
+Upon successful course completion, students will be able to apply their perioperative knowledge in a lab setting orthopedic surgery, cardiothoracic surgery, and peripheral vascular surgery.
+Prerequisite: SUR 122